Plant evolutionary developmental biology

 Evolutionary developmental biology (evo-devo) is the study of developmental programs and patterns from an evolutionary perspective.
 It seeks to understand the various influences shaping the form and nature of life on the planet.
 Evo-devo arose as a separate branch of science rather recently.
 An early sign of this occurred in 1999.

 Most of the synthesis in evo-devo has been in the field of animal evolution, one reason being the presence of model systems like Drosophila melanogaster, C. elegans, zebrafish and Xenopus laevis.
 However, since 1980, a wealth of information on plant morphology, coupled with modern molecular techniques has helped shed light on the conserved and unique developmental patterns in the plant kingdom also.

 Historical perspective

 Before 1900

+Gérard Cusset provided a detailed in-depth analysis of the history of plant morphology, including plant development and evolution.

 Johann Wolfgang von Goethe first used the word morphology.